yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Graphics_and_Display.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All the sample client applications in the Weston package, such as weston-simple-egl, weston-simple-shm, weston-flower, etc also have support for ivi-shell.
+All the sample client applications in the Weston package, such as weston-simple-egl, weston-simple-shm, weston-flower, etc. also have support for ivi-shell.
 The SDK includes the application called layer-add-surfaces, which is part of the wayland-ivi-extension.
 This application allows the user to invoke the various functionalities of the